Setting Up PayPal Payment Method

 If you have trouble logging into your sandbox account, check generated accounts, edit merchant one, and check (or change) the password.

-If you need further guidance on using PayPal or run into any issues setting things up, please reach out to our team, and we’ll be glad to help.
+If you need further guidance on using PayPal or encounter any issues during setup, please contact our team.